Reprinted with permission from Quanta Magazine’s Abstractions blog.

 The dimension-hopping technique that’s key to the new development is known as holography.
 Just like a credit card hologram that pops out from a flat sticker, a system like a black hole can be viewed in two equivalent ways.
 There’s the familiar view of a black hole as a volume of space in which gravity is so strong, and the fabric of space-time bends so steeply inward, that not even light can climb out.
 Alternatively, the black hole can be thought of as a holographic projection from a flat system of quantum particles that remains gravity-free.
 Following the discovery of this duality by Juan Maldacena, a physicist at IAS, in 1997, physicists have peered at many mysteries from these complementary angles.
 They’re now using the holographic approach to try to track the flow of information through a black hole.

-The paper, posted online in August 2019, went further, offering a new way to think about Hawking’s math.
+The latest paper, posted online in late August, went further, offering a new way to think about Hawking’s math.

 Holographers usually walk down a one-way street from a gravity-filled volume to a quantum flatland, where the math is easier.
 But in this new work, Almheiri, Maldacena and their IAS collaborators Raghu Mahajan and Ying Zhao tried strolling both ways.